UPDATE ON UNDERWATER SALVAGE DIVING EXPEDITION TO

 With visions of beautiful, calm, sailing as shown in this photograph,

 I chartered this TICON 34 sailboat and invited my long-time friend George Ward to join me.
-As you can see, it has unusual unstayed masts that about 11 miles off the coast and, although not a Transatlantic Cable, it was one of the cables laid between the United States and Havana, Cuba during the time period starting in 1866 and lasting into the early 1900s.
+As you can see, the boat has unusual unstayed masts but it is a good stable boat for diving.
+The cable section that I chose to collect was located about 11 miles off the coast and, although not a Transatlantic Cable, it was one of the cables laid between the United States and Havana, Cuba during the time period starting in 1866 and lasting into the early 1900s.
 It was similar in design and made by the same company that manufactured the transatlantic cables and I knew that it would provide me with information about how well these early cables survived after about 100 years on the floor of the ocean.

 Several of the more pessimistic telegraph key collectors that I discussed my plans with suggested that I would probably cut an active cable and summarily deprive some South American country of the Information Age.. so I was a bit hesitant when I cut through the center conductor...